Professionalism in the Arts [MUTH 340]

 Your critical response will assess:

-1) the clarity of the reasons that the writer has provided for obtaining the job
+1) the depth and clarity of the reasons that the writer has provided for obtaining the job

 2) the strength of the argument (the pitch)